philipmjohnson/basic-template/src/morea/05.probabilistic/module-probabilistic.md

 morea_sort_order: 5
 ---

-Instead of limiting analysis to best case or worst case, in this module we learn to analyze all cases based on a distribution of the probability of each case.
+Learn to analyze all cases based on a distribution of the probability of each case.